 Trauma complicates an estimated 1 in 12 pregnancies, and 0.4% of pregnant women require hospitalization for their injuries.5 Motor vehicle crashes account for 50% of all traumatic injuries during pregnancy and 82% of trauma-related fetal deaths.6

-A major risk factor for injury is the improper use of a seat belt.7 Over 40% of pregnant women involved in motor vehicle crashes did not receive counseling on appropriate seat belt use in one study.8 Correct placement has the lap belt underneath the abdominal dome, with the belt ...
+A major risk factor for injury is the improper use of a seat belt.7 Over 40% of pregnant women involved in motor vehicle crashes did not receive counseling on appropriate seat belt use in one study.8 Correct placement has the lap belt underneath the abdominal dome, ...